▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Adapter Cable

-The replacement display has a standard 31-pin TTL interface, but the Compaq’s video card outputs through its proprietary undocumented 30-pin ribbon cable — there’s no way to plug one into the other directly.
-Rather than hand-soldering 30 individual wires, I used a 40-pin to 31-pin TTL LVDS cable with a breakout board (eBay item 173579595077).
-I could have custom made one for exactly 30 pins we need, but this worked and is off the shelf.
-The 31-pin end plugs directly into the new display, and the breakout board on the other end has header pins that can be soldered to the Compaq’s original 30-pin ribbon cable connector.
-This bridges the proprietary Compaq interface to the standard display connector cleanly and reliably.
+New display has standard 31-pin TTL, Compaq outputs through a proprietary undocumented 30-pin ribbon cable.
+Can’t plug one into the other.
+Rather than hand-soldering 30 wires, I grabbed a 40-pin to 31-pin TTL LVDS cable with a breakout board (eBay item 173579595077).
+Could have custom made one for exactly 30 pins, but this was off the shelf and it works.
+31-pin end plugs into the new display, breakout board side I soldered to the Compaq’s original ribbon connector.

 Adapter board